loxilb-io/loxilbdocs/docs/integrate_bgp_eng.md

-How to use loxilb with calico CNI in BGP mode
+How to run loxilb with calico CNI in BGP mode
 ========
 This article describes how to integrate loxilb using calico CNI in Kubernetes.

 Setup
 --------
-For this example kubernetes and loxilb are setup as follows:
+For this example, kubernetes and loxilb are setup as follows:
 <img src="photos/integrate_bgp.png" width="700px" height="300px" title="example topology" alt="example topology"></img><br/>

 Kubernetes uses a single master cluster for simplicity, all clusters use the same 192.168.57.0/24 subnet.